Kong/kubernetes-telemetry/keps/0001-telemetry.md

 Through this optional library, Kong can better understand our customer landscape by answering questions such as:

  - How many ingress rules are our customers creating?
-- Do customers have a service mesh deployed no the cluster, and is the Kong Gateway operating inside that network?
+- Do customers have a service mesh deployed to the cluster, and is the Kong Gateway operating inside that network?
  - What routing protocols are most widely used?
  - Given a certain cluster size or environment, are there any outstanding performance issues?